imranthedev/ResourceList-100DEVS-/README.md

 1) Try to add the resource to the file you think it best fits in.

+2) To add to the list select a file and click on the pencil icon to edit the file

-2) If you are adding a link please add a brief description as to what the link is for.
+3) If you are adding a link please add a brief description as to what the link is for.

-3) Try to ensure that you are not posting a duplicate resource.
+4) Try to ensure that you are not posting a duplicate resource.

-4) Lastly seperate entries with a row of asterisks* to help keep it readable.
+5) Seperate entries with a row of asterisks* to help keep it readable.

+6) Lastly when adding changes select the second option that says:

+     Create a new branch for this commit and start a pull request.
+Learn more about pull requests.

+   Then hit propose changes.

 If anyone is willing to help maintain the resource list please feel free to let me know via DM on discord (@Imran Mohamed)!